microsoft/BotBuilder-Samples/samples/javascript_typescript/12.nlp-with-luis/README.md

     ```

-## Testing the bot using Bot Framework Emulator **v4**
+# Testing the bot using Bot Framework Emulator **v4**
-[Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+[Microsoft Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- Install the Bot Framework Emulator version 4.2.0 or greater from [here][6]

-### Connect to bot using Bot Framework Emulator v4
+## Connect to the bot using Bot Framework Emulator **v4**
 - Launch Bot Framework Emulator
 - File -> Open Bot Configuration
 - Navigate to `samples/javascript_typescript/12.nlp-with-luis` folder